UnicornoftheSea99/Choreographing-Complexity/index.md

 ## Introduction :dancer:
 In his article “The Complexity of Dance Choreography Procedures”, Nigel Gwee seeks to define the complexity of dance choreography.
+Gwee narrowly defines the dances he’s computationally choreographing as a finite number of figures, positions or motions that a dancer might perform.
+Additionally, he defines a number of tuples defining possible interactions between these figures so that a choreography won’t demand a dancer to move in a way that is not possible.

+Having defined his parameters, Gwee sets out to prove that choreographing a dance is a NP-complexity problem.
+Through proving this, he would show that the problem of dance choreography is easily transformable into many others.
+This opens the door to using already existing algorithms to find solutions to posed choreography problems.

 ## Background Information
 **Complexity Theory:**